My first pair of Repetto flats were bought in 2006, because, well, Kate Moss wore them.

 -DO NOT wear your Repettos in the rain

 -Get them regularly resoled so that the bottoms won’t wear too thin and the toe won’t split (if you are in NYC, I recommend Minas on Wall st. the most — he works miracles)

 -Pass a paper towel over the cushion after you wear them so you don’t get dirt build up, but that happens with every shoe.
 Repetto’s cushion is white though so it makes it more apparent.

--For trendy colors and leathers, consider waiting for a sale.
-They happen on the seasonal colors and you can get a good price.
-But don’t hold your breath for black… Since Repetto is now available on Shopbop, I recommend waiting until their 20-25% off site-wide sales (around April and October) to order Repettos in staple colors.
+-For trendy colours and leathers, consider waiting for a sale.
+They can happen on the seasonal colours and you can get a good price.
+But don’t hold your breath for black…

 -Undo the bow to adjust the tightness of the shoe — it actually helps!